microsoft/azure-iot-developer-kit/docs/getting-started.md

 2. Connect Micro USB to the DevKit's USB Port
 3. The green LED next to power confirms connection

-Visual Studio Code will detect DevKit and open Welcome page with examples and mini solutions next to it automatically:
+VS Code will detect DevKit and open Welcome page with examples and mini solutions next to it automatically:

 ![][getting-started-vscode]

 ### D. Update firmware for your DevKit

 **[TODO]**

+## Step.4 Configure WiFi

+In VS Code, use `Ctrl+Shift+P` to invoke command palette and type **Task** and run **configure_wifi** command:

+**[TODO: Screenshot]**

+In terminal window opened, you will be asked to put your DevKit into Factory Mode.
+To do so, hold Button A and Reset Button on the same time:

+**[TODO: Screenshot]**

+Then you will be prompted to enter SSID and password for the WiFi you want DevKit to connect to:

+**[TODO: Screenshot]**

+The DevKit will reboot and get WiFi connected, to verify the connection, you can see the WiFi LED light up:

+**[TODO: Screenshot]**

 # Next